Loneliness is natural, normal and very common – but it's also bad for our health, says Dr Vivek Murthy, former Surgeon General of the United States.

 Loneliness should no more shameful than feeling hungry or thirsty, but our culture teaches us to act as if we don't crave or need more connection than we currently have, Murthy says.

 "But that's not how human beings were designed.
 We're designed to show how we feel.
 We're not designed to pretend to be impermeable to pain and hardship, pretend that we don't need anyone else.
 When we aspire to that kind of independent ideal it leads to greater pain."

 Working as a young doctor, Murthy saw many people come to the hospital alone.
 After delivering a diagnosis, he'd ask them if they had someone to call and many said 'I wish there was'.

 "It was only years later that I realised that that loneliness was not adjacent to the issues with their health, it was directly related to it because now we know that loneliness affects our health.'"

 Travelling around the States at the beginning of his tenure as Surgeon General, Dr Murthy began to realise the powerful effects of disconnection on health and wellbeing.

 People told him about struggling with substance use, addiction, violence, rising rates of anxiety and depression.
-But what he didn't expect was that behind many of these stories were threads of loneliness.
+What he didn't expect was that behind many of these stories were threads of loneliness.

-'I wish I had a stronger sense of community' or 'I feel I have to carry all of these burdens on my own' or 'I feel invisible', they'd say.
+'I wish I had a stronger sense of community' or 'I feel I have to carry all of these burdens on my own' or 'I feel invisible', people told him.

-Service is a powerful antidote, Dr Murthy says – it can be doing something as simple as asking a neighbour if they need any help or having a ten-minute chat with a friend who's having a hard time.
+If you are feeling lonely, service is a powerful antidote, Dr Murthy says, it could be asking a neighbour if they need any help or having a ten-minute chat with a friend who's having a hard time.

 Dr Vivek Murthy is the author of Together: The Healing Power of Human Connection in a Sometimes Lonely World.